helium/HIP/0085-Hex-Coverage-Limit.md

 An alternative would be to allow radios and hexes to keep earning the defined amount of modeled coverage points as described in HIP 74.
 This may prevent or stagnate the growth of the network because this method does encourage the strategic placement of radios to minimize overlapping coverage.

 ## Unresolved Question:
-None
+Should MOBILE Mapping Signal Strength be used in combination with Modeled Signal Strength?

 ## Deployment Impact:
-Outdoor radio deployers will now need to be cognizant of where they are placing their radios in order to maximize modeled coverage point.
-Additionally, there’s a large amount of overlapping coverage.
+HIP 85 affects only Outdoor radios, and coverage from indoor radios will continue to earn Modeled Coverage Points based on HIP 74.
+New fields will need to be added into the Modeled Coverage Explorer to make visible Radio Hex Ranks, as well as Heartbeat Streaks.

+Further, a large amount of overlapping coverage exists within the MOBILE network.
 Deployers may have to find new locations for some or all of their radios in order for them to continue to earn modeled coverage points.

 ## Success Metrics:
 This HIP is successful if: